Child and Adolescent Mental Health Care Program

 - Physical illness without an associated mental health problem

-- Referrals, other than through direct inpatient admissions, are screened at both intake and first assessment.
+Out patient referrals, other than eating disorders, are screened at both intake and the first assessment.

 Team Members you may meet in our program